PaulGoes/MIDIsonar/README.md

 The MIDIsonar has a default setup and you can immediately use it by going to the Play mode.
 The default setup is:

 MIDI controller A:
-- Active with a range from 5cm to 50cm, positive polarity, MIDI channel 2.
+- Active with a range from 5cm to 50cm, positive polarity.
+- MIDI channel 2.
 - Sending MIDI CC 7 (Volume) over the full range of 0 to 127.

 MIDI controller B:
-- Active with a range from 5cm to 50cm, positive polarity, MIDI channel 2.
+- Active with a range from 5cm to 50cm, positive polarity.
+- MIDI channel 2.
 - Sending MIDI NOTES using a chromatic scale with root note C3 divided in 24 steps.

 When in Play mode the activity LED's for controller A and controller B indicate whether the controller is active (lit) or not (dimmed).